spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v1/advanced-usage/logging-model-events.md

 title: Logging model events
 ---

 A neat feature of this package is that it can automatically log events such as when a model is created, updated and deleted.
-To make this work all you need to do is let your model use the `Spatie\Activitylog\Traits\CausesActivity`-trait.
+To make this work all you need to do is let your model use the `Spatie\Activitylog\Traits\LogsActivity`-trait.

 As a bonus the package will also log the changed attributes for all these events.